 Growing succulents and cacti from seeds is a great way to acquire some species that are too expensive or too hard to find in stores!
 It takes a long time, but the pay off is totally worth it.

 Veteran gardeners and enthusiastic beginners alike often come to the idea of growing succulents from seeds.
 After all, that is how we get most of our other plants!

 If you're up for the challenge, though, we're up for telling you how!
-First we'll tell you where to find seeds, and then how to grow them!
+First, we'll tell you where to find seeds, and then how to grow them!

 Where to buy succulent seeds

 As with most plant products, succulent and cacti seeds can often be found in brick-and-mortar stores.
 Try your local plant nursery, and if that fails, a big-box store like Lowe's or Home Depot.

 Of all your online options, CactusPlaza has the widest variety of seeds.
 They have many species that are difficult to find or ship as mature plants.

-Succuland is an online store that sells solely seeds, and specializes in those of the Echeveria genus.
+Succuland is an online store that sells solely seeds and specializes in those of the Echeveria genus.
 The prices are very affordable and they are generous with seeds.
 Shipping is usually quite prompt.

 The availability of species fluctuates due to the nature of the online marketplace, but there is always a large selection.
 Be aware that many of the seeds ship from Asia, and may take a while to arrive (although the price will make it worth the wait!)

-Etsy is a capricious beast, however, and prices could be dirt cheap or quite expensive - especially if you're looking for those designer brand succulents.
+Etsy is a capricious beast, however, and prices could be dirt-cheap or quite expensive - especially if you're looking for those designer brand succulents.

-How to grow succulent seeds
+How to grow succulents from seeds

 Succulents and cacti are an enormously varied family, and so it stands to reason that the methods for growing their seeds can be different.
 What follows is a general guide that should serve you for all but the most finicky of fat plants!